aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/import-export-xfdf/_index.md

 ---
-title: Import and Export Annotations to XFDF format
+title: Import and Export Annotations to XFDF
-linktitle: Import and Export Annotations to XFDF format
+linktitle: Import and Export Annotations to XFDF
 type: docs
 weight: 40
 url: /net/import-export-xfdf/